guillaumeeb/isae-supaero-aibt103-bigdata/src/02_Big_Data_Platforms.md

 It mainly means chaining tasks or jobs together to automatically produce a result from an input.

 Tasks are typically either:

-- Trigger based on a date, periodicity (like Linux crontab for those who knows).
+- Triggered based on a date, periodicity (like Linux crontab for those who knows).
 - Triggered by an external event: data availability.
 - Triggered by the end of the previous task or tasks.